liz0612/p3-TLLM/README.md

-# Interactive MERN Stack Single-Page Application
+# Expense Tracker Application

-This project is a collaborative MERN-stack single-page application designed to solve real-world challenges with a focus on user experience, scalability, and responsiveness.
+This project is a collaborative MERN-stack single-page application designed to efficiently track personal expenses with a focus on user experience, scalability, and responsiveness.

 ## Description
-The application combines a MongoDB back end, a GraphQL API, and an Express.js and Node.js server with a React front end.
-It implements user authentication using JWT and provides a polished, interactive, and responsive user interface.
+This expense tracker application leverages the MERN stack, combining MongoDB, Express.js, Node.js, and React to provide a seamless and efficient way for users to monitor their spending.
+It uses a GraphQL API for smooth data queries and supports secure user authentication through JWT.
+Users can easily track and categorize their expenses, set budgets, and view detailed reports.
+The intuitive, responsive design ensures a smooth experience across devices, allowing users to manage their finances effortlessly.

 ## Features
 - **Frontend**: Built with React for a dynamic and responsive user experience.